alexandresoaresilva/MATLABrealsense/README.md

 compatibility(tested): SR300
 platformt: MATLAB's appdesigner

+This app uses the previous (now deprecated) version of the Intel Realsense library.
+You don't need to install the SDK to use this app; just download it and double click MATLABRealsense.

 1. Connect the camera before running MATLAB;
 2. run MATLAB as an adminstrator on Windows to use the app;